Mother of jailed U.S. missionary in North Korea to see son

 "We are trying to keep our expectations low and realistic," Chung said.
 The main purpose of her mother's trip, she said, "is to just visit him - to hold him, comfort him, encourage him, and be with him in person."

-The family has not received any information about whether North Korea was considering releasing her brother, she added.
+The family has not been provided any information about whether North Korea is considering releasing her brother, she added.

 In sentencing Bae, who has acknowledged being a missionary and has said he conducted religious services in the North, the court said he used his tourism business to form groups aimed at overthrowing the government.